mr-yuji-itadori/mr-yuji-itadori/README.md

-- 👋 Hi, I’m @mr-yuji-itadori
+- 👋 Hi, I’m mr-yuji-itadori aka Sakuna's vessel.

 - 👀 I like me a tall girl with a nice big ass like Jennifer Lawrence.